bdbenim/stash-empornium/README.md

 #### Custom Lists

 In addition to the template variables described above, additional tag lists may be added to the `empornium` config section by following the format of the `sex_acts` variable.
 These will automatically be parsed and made available to any custom templates as comma-separated lists.
 For instance, you may wish to add a section called `performer_attributes` to describe characteristics of performers in the scene.

-## Disclaimer

-> [!WARNING]
-> This tool is provided as-is.
-You must ensure that you have the proper rights for any files you share with other users, and always comply with applicable laws in your jurisdiction.